alapisco/Raspberry_PI_GPS_Data/README.md

 The code in this repository contains bash scripts that interacts with the GPS Hardware for the raspberry : https://www.adafruit.com/products/2324

+and a php script that receves this data for db storage

 ## Raspberry side (client)